What Are Ethers?

 Uses Of Ether

-- Dimethyl ether is used as a refrigerant and as a solvent at low temperature.
+- Dimethyl ether is used as a refrigerant and as a solvent at low temperatures.

 - Diethyl ether is a common ingredient in anaesthesia used in surgeries